Evolutionary neuroscience: History

-Major Arguments
+Major arguments

 Over time, there are several arguments that would come to define the history of evolutionary neuroscience.
-The first is the argument between Etienne Geoffro St. Hilaire and George Cuvier over the topic of "common plan versus diversity".
-Geoffrey argued that all animals are built based on a single plan or archetype and he stressed the importance of homologies between organisms, while Cuvier believed that the structure of organs was determined by their function and that knowledge of the function of one organ could help discover the functions of other organs.
+The first is the argument between E.G. St. Hilaire and G. Cuvier over the topic of "common plan versus diversity".
+St. Hilaire argued that all animals are built based on a single plan or archetype and he stressed the importance of homologies between organisms, while Cuvier believed that the structure of organs was determined by their function and that knowledge of the function of one organ could help discover the functions of other organs.
 He argued that there were at least four different archetypes.
-After Darwin, the idea of evolution was more accepted and Geoffrey's idea of homologous structures was more accepted.
-The second major argument is that of the Scala Naturae (scale of nature) versus the phylogenetic bush.
-The Scala Naturae, later also called the phylogenetic scale, was based on the premise that phylogenies are linear or like a scale while the phylogenetic bush argument was based on the idea that phylogenies were nonlinear and resembled a bush more than a scale.
-Today it is accepted that phylogenies are nonlinear.
+After Darwin, the idea of evolution was more accepted and St. Hilaire's idea of homologous structures was more accepted.
+The second major argument is that of Aristotle's scala naturae (scale of nature) and the great chain of being versus the phylogenetic bush.
+The scala naturae, later also called the phylogenetic scale, was based on the premise that phylogenies are linear or like a scale while the phylogenetic bush argument was based on the idea that phylogenies were not linear, and more resembled a bush – the currently accepted view.
 A third major argument dealt with the size of the brain and whether relative size or absolute size was more relevant in determining function.
 In the late 18th century, it was determined that brain to body ratio reduces as body size increases.
 However more recently, there is more focus on absolute brain size as this scales with internal structures and functions, with the degree of structural complexity, and with the amount of white matter in the brain, all suggesting that absolute size is much better predictor of brain function.
 Finally, a fourth argument is that of natural selection (Darwinism) versus developmental constraints (concerted evolution).
 It is now accepted that the evolution of development is what causes adult species to show differences and evolutionary neuroscientists maintain that many aspects of brain function and structure are conserved across species.